 Rinse and repeat as necessary.

-For smooth-skinned produce like tomatoes and apples, spray the solution on to completely coat the exterior.
-Leave it on for about 30 seconds, and then gently rub with your hands and rinse well.
+For smooth-skinned produce like tomatoes and apples, spray the solution on to coat the exterior thoroughly.
+Leave it on for about 30 seconds, and then gently rub with your hands and rinse thoroughly.

 For rough-surfaced and leafy produce like broccoli and spinach, soaking in the solution is better.
 Let it sit for about 10 minutes or so, and then rub or brush and rinse.

 Use vinegar to disinfect your kitchen cutting boards without the danger of exposing your food to dangerous chemical cleaners.

 How to clean wooden cutting board with vinegar?

 First, scrub away any organic material, like meat or the slimy film it leaves, from the board with warm, soapy water.
 Then, wipe the board down with full-strength vinegar, and leave it on to dry.

 Reader’s Digest, however, advises against using dishwashing detergent on wood cutting boards, because it can weaken the wood surface fibers.